Utah vs. Oregon Pac-12 Championship NCAA Football Odds, Plays and Insights | December 3, 2021

 - Utah and its opponents have gone over the current 57.5-point total in five of nine games (55.6%) this season.

-- Oregon's games have gone over 57.5 points in six of 11 chances this season.
+- Oregon and its opponents have combined to score more than 57.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 68.5, is 11.0 points greater than Friday's over/under.
+- Friday's total is 11.0 points lower than the two team's combined 68.5 points per game average.

-- This contest's total is 11.6 points more than the 45.9 these two squads combine to surrender per game this season.
+- This contest's total is 11.6 points more than the 45.9 these two squads combine to allow per game this season.

 - Utes games have an average total of 51.8 points this season, 5.7 fewer than Friday's over/under.

-- In 2021, games involving the Ducks have averaged a total of 57.1 points, 0.4 fewer than this game's set over/under.
+- The 57.1 PPG average total in Ducks games this season is 0.4 points fewer than this game's over/under.

 Utah Stats and Trends

-- Utah has played 12 games, with three wins against the spread.
+- Utah has three wins against the spread in 12 games this season.

 - The Utes have been favored by 3 points or more seven times this season and covered the spread in one of them.

-- Utah's games this year have hit the over six times in nine opportunities (66.7%).
+- Utah's games this year have hit the over on six of nine set point totals (66.7%).

 - When Utah scores more than 24.4 points, it is 3-4 against the spread and 8-2 overall.